janephp/janephp/documentation/JsonSchema/generate.rst

     php vendor/bin/jane generate

 This command will try to read a config file named ``.jane`` located on the current working directory.
-However you can name it as you like and use the ``--config-file`` option to specify its location:
+However, you can name it as you like and use the ``--config-file`` option to specify its location and name:

 .. code-block:: bash

     php vendor/bin/jane generate --config-file=jane-configuration.php

 .. note::
-    No others options can be passed to the command.
+    No others options can be passed to this command.
 Having a config file ensure that a team working on the project always use the same set of parameters and, when it changes, give vision of the new option used to generate the code.

 Configuration file